techiescamp/devops-projects/README.md

 ## $300 AWS Free POC Cloud Credits

-Utilize the $300 AWS POC credits to try the projects comfortably without any limitation.
-Every project is assoicates with automation script to provision resoruces.
+Utilize the $300 AWS POC credits to try the projects comfortably without any limitations.
+Every project is associated with an automation script to provision resources.
 So you can create and destroy them when not needed.

 Apply Here: [AWS $300 free POC creditsCloud Platform](https://pages.awscloud.com/adoptf90d_GLOBAL_POC-credits)